*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 By far, one of the best parts about this platform is the low minimums to get started.

-Fundrise offers 4 different portfolios that allow you to invest in different types of real estate.
+With Fundrise, investors have access to dozens of different portfolios that allow for investing in different types of real estate.

 You can invest in income-producing rental properties or growth-oriented real estate developments.
 Fundrise offers different investment plans based on your investment goals.
 You can keep track of Fundrise real estate projects within your investment account.